 To be counted amongst the Muslims, is truly something glorious and worthwhile.
 And to be blessed enough to have the Noble Quran as your guide for life and the Prophet Muhammad (peace be upon him) as your teacher is a miraculous feat that deserves to be celebrated!

 Trust in Your Creator

-It’s quite common for new Muslims to face an onslaught of emotions from friends and loved ones, some positive and some negative.
+It’s quite common for new Muslims to face an onslaught of emotions from friends and loved ones; some are positive and some are negative.

 Your confidence as a new Muslim can plunge drastically, and fast.
 It’s important to be proactive when it comes to maintaining your confidence for the sake of your faith and love for Allah.

 You became Muslim because you had the conviction and confidence to follow the Path that is Straight.
 Now you must put all your trust in Allah Almighty to uplift your self-confidence when it begins to decline.

 It’s often lonely to be a new Muslim as many family members might cut you off unexpectedly due to their own fears and shortcomings.
 And it might also be a struggle to find just where it is that you belong in our Ummah, or community of Muslims.